Isaacckk/steam-table-calculator/README.md

-Of course!
-Here’s a **clean and professional `README.md`** you can use for your GitHub repository for this project:

----

 # 📘 Steam Table Calculator

 A simple Python application that calculates steam table properties (specific volume and enthalpy) based on user-provided temperature or pressure, with automatic interpolation for non-tabulated values.